 If your surrogate does not become pregnant, you will not recover any fees and expenses you have paid up until that point.
 You will need to continue paying the embryo transfer fee and your surrogate’s monthly allowance through additional attempts.
 Your surrogate does not start receiving her base fee until confirmation of pregnancy by ultrasound.

-In our 25 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
+In over 25 years of experience, we have never had a surrogate want to keep an intended parent’s baby.
 Surrogates are aware from the beginning that the baby is not theirs, genetically or practically, and report that they do not experience the same level of bonding as they did with their own children.

 Even in the extremely unlikely event that your surrogate decided she wanted to keep your baby, legal precedent is on your side.
 Under the current system, no court in Oregon has ever granted custody to a gestational surrogate.
 In addition, it is likely that you will establish your parental rights before the birth of your child.